openhab/openhab-docs/administration/bundles.md

 where

 - **prefix** is the first element to categorize the bundle.
   For addons this is often `openhab` or `esh`.
 - **type** is the add-on type, e.g. "binding" or "ui"
 - **id** is the identifier for this bundle

-The naming convention has many effects you may haven't noticed before, but used already.
+The naming convention has many effects you may not have noticed before, but used already.
 For example in the Paper UI the *sorted tabs* for all bindings are generated automatically based on the bundle naming.

 In many places (e.g. logging) you will also have the **package namespace** as an identifier.